 Every authorised undertaking is required to identify an individual who will be responsible for ensuring adherence by the Group to all the requirements under the Act and under the Directive.
-Atlas Group has appointed a Group Compliance Officer as required under regulation.
+Atlas Group has appointed for Compliance matters a Chief Risk and Compliance Officer as required under regulation.
 The compliance function plays a very important role in the Group's internal control processes with an emphasis on regulation.
 As previously stated this responsibility falls within the remit of the Group's Chief Risk and Compliance Officer.